fartec0/cah-api-test/README.md

 But regarding an API application, the response time is in general within the milliseconds range, and not in seconds as the definiton applicable for web pages performance.
 In this case, it is important to first establish a project-wide performance baseline and keep monitoring it during the project lifetime.
 For the modern web, any latency reduction is [very valuable](https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales) and should be a focus within the software project.

+## Performance baseline

-In order to establish a performance baseline, measurements can be performed, using a customer-realistic load.
+In order to establish a performance baseline, measurements should be performed using a `customer-realistic` load.
 During the sofware development cycle, performance tests can be executed and the initial baseline used for comparison.
 Also it is important that no socket errors are encountered during the baseline definition.

+### Customer realistic baseline
-For example, the following performance baseline was gathered using WRK tool, considering the below scenario a customer-realistics load:
+For example, the following performance baseline (free of socket errors) was gathered using WRK tool, and its using the considered customer-realistic scenario for this project:
 - Endpoint: https://caha-api-test.herokuapp.com/pick
-- Test duration: 15.02s
+- **Test duration: 15.02s**
 - Number of open connections: 100
-- Number of threads (users): 10
+- **Number of threads (users): 10**
 - Total number of requests: 6539 (read)
 - Latency distribution: 119,45ms for the 99% percentile
 - Socket errors: 0